November 13, 2025

 In a causal graph, there is confounding of correlation of \(X\) and \(Y\) if…

-1. some other variable \(W\) has causal paths toward \(X\) and \(Y\)
+1. any variable \(W\) has a causal path (of any length) toward \(X\) and \(Y\)

 2. (equivalently) there is backdoor path or non-causal path from \(X\) to \(Y\)